This item is sold. It has been placed here in our online archives as a service for researchers and collectors.

 This engraving was originally published by Joan Blaeu, who published three town-books of Italy during his lifetime: Citta del Vaticano, Roma and Napoli.
 By the year 1672, a fire largely destroyed the main Blaeu workshop, and much of the prepared material.
 Nonetheless, work on the town-books continued, and in 1682 the completed work was published in Amsterdam by his heirs.
 The town-books were a great success and reissued several times by different publishers in Amsterdam, as late as 1726.
 Pierre Mortier reissued all the Blaeu plates in the years 1704-05 in an atlas comprising four volumes with the imprint of “A Amsterdam Chez P. Mortier Avec Privilege.”

-The Blaeu family of cartographers, founded by Willem Janszoon Blaeu (1571-1638) in the 1630s, became the largest printer in 17th century Europe and the leading cartographic publishers during the golden age of Dutch map making.
-After Willem’s death in 1638, the firm continued under the direction of his sons Cornelis (d.
-1642) and Joan (1596-1673) until a fire destroyed the business in 1672.
-Their works covered the range of cosmography, uranography, hydrography, chorogreaphy and topography.
-Heirs and successors such as Covens & Mortier continued to publish the Blaeu family’s works into the 18th century.
+The Blaeu family of cartographers, founded by Willem Janszoon Blaeu (1571-1638) in about 1604, became the largest printer in 17th century Europe and the leading cartographic publisher during the golden age of Dutch map making.
+Read more about the firm in our Guide to Globe Makers.

 References: